 OPATIJA - PLITVICE LAKES (B, D)

-The most beautiful and oldest national park in Croatia under UNESCO protection; consisted of 16 lakes connected by magnificent waterfalls.
-The park is located in Lika mountain region and visited mostly on foot, however the entrance includes a boat ride across the Emerald Green Lake “Kozjak” and a train ride back to the main entrance.
-The visit of the park grounds takes approx. 3 hours.
-Dinner at the hotel restaurant and overnight in Plitvice area.
+The most beautiful and oldest national park in Croatia. under UNESCO protection, consists of 16 lakes connected by magnificent waterfalls.
+The park is located in the Lika mountain region and visited mostly on foot, however, the entrance includes a pleasant boat ride across the Emerald Green Lake “Kozjak” and an enjoyable train ride back to the main entrance.
+The visit of the park grounds takes approximately 3 hours.
+Dinner at our host hotel restaurant and overnight in Plitvice area.

 PLITVICE LAKES – ZADAR – SPLIT (B, T)

-After breakfast at the hotel, we drive down from the mountain
+After breakfast at our hotel, we will drive down from the mountain

 SPLIT & TROGIR (B, L)

-Today’s Split is the handiwork of seventeen centuries of men and women building and remodeling, adding, tearing down and touching up, so that 18th century houses intersect with ancient Roman walls and fourth century chambers house twentieth century apartments.
+Today’s Split is the handiwork of seventeen centuries of men and women building, remodeling, adding, tearing down and touching up, so that 18th century houses intersect with ancient Roman walls and fourth century chambers house with twentieth century apartments.
 At the core of this sprawling cityscape is the palace the Emperor Diocletian built for his golden years at the turn of the fourth century.
-Today's lunch will be the traditional Dalmatian dish; Pašticada which we will taste at the Tragos restaurant in Trogir.
+Today we will enjoy lunch of the traditional Dalmatian dish; Pašticada which we will taste at the Tragos restaurant in Trogir.
 The town of Trogir, a UNESCO site, has a fascinating 2300 years of continuous urban tradition.
 Its rich culture was created under the influence of old Greeks, Romans, and Venetians.
-Trogir has a high concentration of palaces, churches, and towers, as well as a fortresses on a small island.
-Sometimes referred to as the floating museum town.
+Trogir has a high concentration of palaces, churches, and towers, as well as a fortresses on a small island often referred to as the floating museum town.

 SPLIT – STON – DUBROVNIK (B, T)

-On our way to Dubrovnik we will stop near the town of Ston, where we visit a local winery and taste the famous “Plavac Mali” wine, a very close relative to the Zinfandel.
-In this winery the traditional wine making business has been passed on for generations, offering a unique story everyone wants to hear.
-The wine tasting includes a wine presentation on all the specifics of the wine making process, wine tasting and snack.
+On our way to Dubrovnik, we will stop near the town of Ston where we visit a local winery and taste the famous “Plavac Mali” wine, a very close relative to the Zinfandel.
+In this winery the traditional wine making business has been passed on for generations, offering a unique story everyone must hear.
+The wine tasting includes a presentation on all the specifics of the wine making process.
+This wine tasting is paired with some local snacks.
 Arrival in Dubrovnik and overnight.

 DUBROVNIK (B, D)

-Completed in the thirteenth century, the old city Dubrovnik has remained basically unchanged since.
+Completed in the thirteenth century, the old city Dubrovnik has remained basically unchanged.
 Its medieval ramparts encircle the Old Town which can be entered through one of the two gates.
 Once you cross a stone bridge under the watchful gaze of the city’s patron Saint Blaise (Vlaho), you will find yourself joining the evening walk down the broad, stone paved promenade known as Stradun.
-After the sightseeing, you have free time to explore the city on your own.
+After our sightseeing, you will enjoy some free time to explore the city on your own.
 Overnight in Dubrovnik.